Looking for a basic understanding of every type of bet you’re likely to encounter? This list will help you.

 Tricast

-A Tricast is a three part bet where you predict which selections will finish first, second and third in an event, in the correct order.
-This bet type is almost the same as a Straight Forecast, except with three runners instead of two.
+A Tricast is a three-part bet where you predict which selections will finish first, second and third in the correct order.
+This is similar to a Straight Forecast but with three runners instead of two.

 Combination Tricast

-A Combination Tricast is a three part bet where you predict which selections will finish first, second and third in an event, in any order.
-A Combination Forecast is more likely to win than a Straight Forecast, and hence the payout is lower.
+A Combination Tricast is a three-part bet where you predict which selections will finish first, second and third in any order.
+This is more likely to win than a Straight Tricast, and hence the payout is lower.

 Learn more about Forecast bets.